-With all the home cooking we’ve been doing, instant sounds pretty awesome.
+With busy schedules going every which way in the fall, instant sounds pretty awesome.
 So for this recipe, we’ve combined a plain pack of instant ramen with dan dan sauce, ground pork, and bok choy.

 The dan dan sauce is super simple: all we do is whisk together peanut butter, soy sauce, rice vinegar, chile oil, honey, and a few aromatics — it’s that perfect blend of salt, fat, acid, heat, and sweet.
 We sauté the pork with a bunch of garlic, ginger, and five-spice ‘til it’s crispy.
 And then, to keep things easy, the bok choy cooks with the noodles.
 Toss it all together, sprinkle on the peanuts and green onions, and you’ve got dinner.

 In the test kitchen, someone said it tasted just like takeout dan dan noodles and that it would be great company for a beer and some bad television.
 That’s pretty much the best compliment ever.
 We too love the way the tangy dan dan sauce clings to the noodles, and the contrast of the crisp, clean bok choy with all those savory flavors.
 No, we haven’t lost the ability to shove a bunch of ramen noodles in our face, but it’s tasty enough that we tried to put the brakes on and enjoy it like the grown-ups we (sometimes) are.